-- Smoking will not be permitted in any enclosed space, regardless of location, except specifically designated private residential space and hotel rooms.
-Smoking will not be permitted near exits and entrances of buildings, except at a reasonable distance or unless otherwise designated. - 2.
-Cigarettes and other tobacco products will not be sold on university grounds. - 3.
-This smoke-free policy applies to all Michigan State University facilities and vehicles, owned or leased.
+- .01 No person shall smoke in any closed space, regardless of location, except specifically designated private residential space and hotel rooms.
+Smoking will not be permitted near exits and entrances of buildings, except at a reasonable distance or unless otherwise designated. - .02 Cigarettes and other tobacco products will not be sold on university grounds. - .03 This smoke-free ordinance applies to all Michigan State University facilities and vehicles, owned or leased.